RSquad/ton-teleport-btc-periphery/oracle/oracle_instructions.md

 ...
 ```

-Then restart Oracle with MyTonCtrl.
-See logs for details.
+Then restart the Oracle using `sudo systemctl restart btc_teleport` if Oracle was installed through MyTonCtrl.
+Review the logs for detailed information.

 ## Security Considerations